-Check-In: Wednesday, July 24 from 4-6pm.
-Judging-Thursday, July 25 at Noon, Kingman Armory Superintendent:
+Check-In: Wednesday, July 23 from 4-6 pm.

+Judging-Thursday, July 24 at Noon, Kingman Armory

+Superintendent: Nate Sterneker

 - 1. Each exhibitor is limited to two (2) exhibits per class with the total not to exceed three (3) total exhibits in the woodworking project. - 2.
 The plan from which it was constructed must be with the article exhibited.
 The plan may be a photocopy, the actual pattern, or a scale drawing.
 It must be complete and accurate to the extent that a duplicate article could be built using the plan as a guide.
 In addition, include a list and cost of materials, plus amount of time spent on construction and finishing the article.
 This list should include all wood, hardware, finishing supplies, etc. Please note a set of step-by-step instructions is not a plan. - 3.
-Any project with missing or insufficient plans will be lowered one ribbon place.

-- 4. The use of materials other than wood should be kept to a minimum. - 5.
+Any project with missing or insufficient plans will be lowered one ribbon place. - 4.
+The use of materials other than wood should be kept to a minimum. - 5.
 Any project that has glass that is not secured, such as glass shelves, glass top of a coffee table, etc., should not be brought to the Fair.
 Glass that is secured in a project, such as the glass front of a gun case or cabinet, is permissible since it cannot be easily removed from the project. - 6.
 Entry card, plans, and all other paperwork should be secured to the project in some manner.
 Tape is usually not adequate to accomplish this, it is recommended to use a zip-top plastic bag with a hole punched through it with strings tying it to the exhibit. - 7.
 Refinished/repaired furniture should be exhibited in the Home Environment Class. - 8.
 In judging woodwork articles, consideration will be given to: Workmanship, including accuracy to the plan; Design; Choice of wood; Suitability and quality of finish; and Usefulness. - 9.
-Firearms and weapons are not to be entered or exhibited at the Kansas State Fair in the Kansas 4-H Youth Development Department.
+Firearms and weapons are not to be entered or exhibited at the Kansas State Fair in the Kansas 4-H Youth Development Department. - 10.
+Projects with "fractal burning" are not allowed. - 11.
+Refurbished furniture will not be allowed at the Kansas State Fair.

-304. Article for farm or shop use.
+- 304. Article for farm or shop use.

-305. Furniture for household or lawn use.
+- 305. Furniture for household or lawn use.

-306. Other woodworking.
+- 306. Other woodworking.
 Articles not included in above classes including any article from a kit.
-Examples: birdhouses, bird feeders, household equipment such as knife racks, bread boards, door stops, etc. In judging woodworking articles, consideration will be given to: woodmanship, including accuracy to the plan as well as design, choice of wood, suitability, quality of finish, and usefulness.
-Pre-cut kits are not allowed to exhibit at the Kansas State Fair.
+Examples: birdhouses, bird feeders, household equipment such as knife racks, bread boards, door stops, etc. Pre-cut kits are not allowed to exhibit at the Kansas State Fair.
 306a.
 Cloverbud Woodworking